Kazbek offers the classic noble spice of Saaz combined with earthy, lemon peel overtones.

-Aroma & Flavor Characteristics: Similar to Saaz, but turned up to 11.
-Can show a dominant bright citrus note of lemon or grapefruit, but never obscures the quintessential mixture of floral and earthy spice of its Saaz parent.
+Sensory: Similar to Saaz, but turned up to 11.
+It can show a dominant bright citrus note of lemon or grapefruit, but never obscures the quintessential mixture of floral and earthy spice of its Saaz parent.

 Yield: 2100-3000 kg/ha